mohebifar/react-native-copilot/README.md

 2. **order**: A positive number indicating the order of the step in the entire walkthrough.
 3. **text**: The text shown as the description for the step.

+You can round rectangle of copilot by specifying radius props for `CopilotStep`

 In order to start the tutorial, you can call the `start` prop function in the root component that is injected by `copilot`:

 ```js